G, R, S

 Make and Replace Links works similarly to Make Links, but it will replace existing links if any exist.

-Drag the link from an input socket and let it go keeping it unconnected.
+Drag the link away from its input socket and let it go, keeping it unconnected.

 When you duplicate a node, the new node will be positioned exactly on top of the node that was duplicated.
 If you leave it there (and it is quite easy to do so), you can not easily tell that there are two nodes there!
 When in doubt, select a node and move it slightly to see if something is hidden underneath.